alaamer12/Frontend-Design-Patterns/README.md

 ## 📖 Additional Resources

 Each design pattern directory includes:
-- README with explanation
+- A `README.md` with a detailed explanation of the pattern.
-- Example implementation
+- An example implementation of the pattern.
-- PDF documentation with detailed explanations
-- Use cases and best practices
+- A PDF document with further details, use cases, and best practices.

 ## 🔗 Related Resources